kjasn/Simple-Bank/README.md

 - Transfer1: account1 - amount   -->   account2 + amount
 - Transfer2: account2 - amount   -->   account1 + amount

-So, before each of them commit, they hold a exclusive lock which blocks the other to acquire.
+So, before each of them commit, they hold a exclusive lock which blocks the other.

 The best way is to avoid deadlock by making sure that the transfers are processed **in an consistent order**.
 Like we can enable each transfer update account with smaller ID first.